major-segfault/khalilstemmler-website-2019/src/pages/articles/software-design-architecture/coding-without-di-container.md

 I get a lot of emails about which DI container to use.
 InversifyJS?
 Awilix?

-Angular and NestJS use their own inversion of control containers, so why aren't you?
+"Angular and NestJS use their own inversion of control containers, so why aren't you?"

 Because I really haven't needed to yet.

-I've been waiting for the moment where my dependencies get out of hand, so that I could honestly and sincerely see the need to utilize a DI container.
+I've been waiting for the moment where my dependencies got out of hand, so that I could honestly and sincerely see the need to utilize a DI container.

 But I **haven't** gotten there yet.

-I should also add in that my primary codebase is over 150K lines of code and has been alive and running for about 3 years now.
+I should also add in that my primary codebase is over 150K lines of code and has been alive and actively developed on top of for about 3 years now.

-I attribute my
+Although, before I learned about the Clean Architecture and [how to organize logic]() into layers

 ## Prerequisites: